Niels3RT/RTsd/README.md

 Please be patient :)

 # Features
--4 channels
+-4/8 channels
 -around 40kHz sampling rate per channel
 -all channels are sampled simultaneously, at the same clock edges
--all sampling, timing, peak detection etc. are done in an FPGA (right now a Xilinx Spartan6 XC6SLX16)
+-all sampling, timing, peak detection etc. are done in an FPGA (right now a Xilinx Spartan6 XC6SLX16 or Artix7 XC7A35T)
 -WiFi, HTTP server and race housekeeping are done by a ESP32 (ESP32-WROVER-IB module)
 -WiFi works as Access Point or connects to existing network
 -both communicate via an SPI interface with each other